The Simpsons season 10: Production

-The tenth season was the second during which Mike Scully served as show runner (he had previously run the ninth season), with the season being produced by Gracie Films and 20th Century Fox Television.
-As show runner and executive producer, Scully headed the writing staff and oversaw all aspects of the show's production.
+The tenth season was the second during which Mike Scully served as showrunner (he had previously run the ninth season), with the season being produced by Gracie Films and 20th Century Fox Television.
+As showrunner and executive producer, Scully headed the writing staff and oversaw all aspects of the show's production.
 However, as he told UltimateTV in January 1999, he did not "make any decisions without the staff's input.
 We have great staffs in all the departments from animation to writing.
 So I don't want to make it sound like a dictatorship."
 Scully was popular with the staff members, many of whom have praised his organization and management skills.
 Writer Tom Martin has said that he was "quite possibly the best boss I've ever worked for" and "a great manager of people".
 Scully's aim while running The Simpsons was to "not wreck the show".
-In addition to his role as show runner during the tenth season, he co-wrote the episode "Sunday, Cruddy Sunday".
+In addition to his role as showrunner during the tenth season, he co-wrote the episode "Sunday, Cruddy Sunday".

 In 1999, there were around sixteen staff writers working on The Simpsons.
 Many of them had written for the show for several years, including John Swartzwelder and George Meyer.
 The third episode of the tenth season, "Bart the Mother", was the last full-length episode written by David S. Cohen, a longtime writer on the show.
 He left to team up with The Simpsons creator Matt Groening to develop Futurama, a series on which he served as executive producer and head writer.
 The tenth season marked the full-time return of staff member Al Jean, who had departed from the show after the fourth season to create the animated series The Critic.
 Between seasons four and ten, he had only worked periodically on the show, writing four episodes.